 If you take a bus to Thiruvanmiyur bus station and cross over, the government bus to Pondicherry goes from there.
-If you walk south then the Mahabalipuram bus goes from the shelter next to Marudeeswarar temple and it costs 38 rupees.
+Then walk south for the Mahabalipuram bus which goes from the shelter next to Marudeeswarar temple and it costs 38 rupees.

 Head to the shore temple by the beach first to buy your ticket and then head the monuments on the Main Street.
 The main group of monuments in the centre of town can be visited for free.

 Price: 600 rupees for a foreigner plus transport costs

 Have you been to Chennai?
 What did you really enjoy doing while you were there?
 Let me know in the comments below.